Keeping your rabbit happy

 What is enrichment?

-- improves the quality of captive environments so animal’s have greater choices of activity and some control over their spatial/social environment,
+- Improving the quality of your rabbit's living areas so they have greater choices of activity and some control over their spatial/social environment

 Why is enrichment important?

-Whilst enclosure size is very important, what their enclosure contains is also important.
-Interesting environments provide both mental and physical stimulation and opportunities to perform normal behaviours, e.g. exploring/hopping/foraging, and as opportunities to play and interact with other friendly rabbits/people.
+Although enclosure size is very important, what it contains is also important.
+Interesting environments provide both mental and physical stimulation and opportunities to perform normal behaviours, such as exploring, hopping and foraging, as well as the chance to play and interact with other friendly rabbits and people.

-- A large enclosure with a big floor area and high ceiling allowing opportunities for normal behaviours, e.g. running/jumping/hopping/rearing up on hind legs.
+- A large enclosure with a big floor area and high ceiling allowing opportunities for normal behaviours, such as running, jumping, hopping and rearing up on hind legs.

-- Permanently attach shelter (e.g. hutch/cage/shed/playhouse) to the enclosure (e.g. exercise run/pen).
+- Permanently attached shelter such as a hutch, cage, shed or playhouse to the enclosure (such as an exercise run or pen).
 This provides greater space and choice about which section they spend time in and when, rather than having intermittent access to the exercise area.